 Judge Hunt's courtroom (1460) has evidence presentation equipment allowing exhibits (including video and audio files) to be projected and displayed to witnesses, the Court, counsel, and the jury.
-The jurors have individual screeens in the juror box.
+The jurors have individual screens in the juror box.
 The Court expects trial counsel to use this system.
-As early as possible prior to trial (not less than three weeks), counsel must contact Alexander Zeier, the Courtroom Technology Administrator, to schedule a training session.
+As early as possible prior to trial (not less than three weeks), counsel should contact Alexander Zeier, the Courtroom Technology Administrator, to schedule a training session.
 Mr. Zeier can be reached at (312) 435-6045.
-Counsel must certify in the final pretrial order that they have completed the required training session.